nitsnwits/beacons-android/README.md

 # beacons-android
-CMPE 295A Context based product marketing using beacons android application
+CMPE 295A Powering the In-store Shopping Experience